pollinations/pollinations/app/src/assets/text/landingRight.md

-We gather and update many open-source models, making them accessible through a simple-to-use interface.
-All content shared here is constantly updated by the pollinations community.
+We curate many cutting-edge models, making them accessible through a simple interface.
+All content shared here open-source and is constantly updated by the community.